SevenSecrets/chitter/README.md

 ### setup

 Firstly, Chitter requires two psql databases in order to run, one for development and production, and one for testing.
 The dev/production db is named `chitter` by default, and the test db is named `chitter_test`.
 Both should run on port 5433.
-Each db has a table named `cheets` to store the cheets (posts) created using this SQL:
+Each db has a table named `cheets` to store the cheets (posts) created by running this SQL command after connecting to the db:

 ```
 	CREATE TABLE cheets (